jagardaniel/battlebit-serverlist/README.md

 ## battlebit-serverlist

-A pretty useless web based server browser for the game BattleBit Remastered.
+A web based server browser for the game BattleBit Remastered.

-Should have similar functionality as the `battlebit-serverbrowser-old` project but uses SvelteKit instead of Nextjs.

 ### Development